JamesSkemp/XboxApiWrapper/README.md

 Learn about the API: https://www.mashape.com/djekl/xboxapi-com

-Learn about Xbox Leaders: https://xboxapi.com/
+Learn about this unofficial Xbox API: https://xboxapi.com/

 Learn about me: http://jamesrskemp.com/